 I should have learned my lesson two months ago, when a couple of seemingly-lovely subletters cost me my apartment in San Francisco.
 One worked for a prominent LGBT organization.
 The other was a graphic designer.
 They liked cooking and movies at home.
 How was I to know they also liked to yell and beat the crap out of each other in the middle of the night – according to the neighbors and my landlord?
 On Craigslist, things aren’t what they seem.

-We greeted each other with common pleasantries.
-Then she lurched forward, grabbed the shelf and shook it violently.
+When I opened the door, she lurched forward, grabbed the shelf and shook it violently.
 “Umm,” she said.
 “It not stable.”

 I assured her that the shelf was alright, at least given my experience.

 “I don’t know,” the girl said in a thin voice.
 “Do you have screwdriver?”

 I gave one to her, wondering about my safety for a second.

 “Umm,” she said again.
 “This shelf too big for books.”

 I put a book on the shelf.
 The demo went okay, at least as far as I could tell.

 “Too big for books,” she concluded.
 “Ten dollar?”

 A five-dollar discount can barely cover a round trip on the subway and won’t even pay for a burrito.
 But I put that shelf together with my own hands.
 I dragged it back from the Maryland IKEA to DC.
 I loved it, for Chrissake.
 As much as one can love a piece of unattractive metal furniture.